Health Priority Grant FAQs

 Is there a maximum dollar amount for grant requests?

 No, but the proposed budget must justify the requested amount.
-The Foundation reserves the right to award an amount it chooses.
+Amounts requested may differ from any amount awarded.

 - Do you have a minimum or maximum grant term?